susana-lugones/TradeHarbor/readme.md

 # CEN3031 Project
-an innovative e-commerce platform where users can seamlessly engage in bartering, ensuring a fair and transparent exchange process under our careful oversight.
+An innovative e-commerce platform where users can seamlessly engage in bartering, ensuring a fair and transparent exchange process under our careful oversight.

+### Made by
+- Charles Cone
+- Oscar Camargo
+- Susana Lugones
+- Lia Ranon